cmwilson21/dusty-shoes-client/README.md

 ## How to Interact with the App

 Login or signup to create an account.
 Once an account is created, a user will have the options to add a new trip or view a list of trips you want to take.

+### Login or Signup

-Under the Navbar, there is a random city displayed with current temperature.
+**Note:** Under the Navbar, there is a random city displayed with current temperature.
 Above the footer, there is a random travel quote displayed to help encourage your spirit to travel.

 ## Video Walkthrough

 [Walkthrough](https://www.loom.com/share/457d278a07b942cfa2fb1712a5ada185)

 ## Technologies Used

 - React
 - Redux
 - JWT Backend Auth
 - Weather API
 - Material UI
 - Custom CSS

 ## Coming Soon

 - Journal Feature
 - Follow Users

 ## Code Preview

 The following code is used to display which trips show up for your Trip List.
 First, map through the trips array and if the trip.been_there attribute is false (meaning that you have not been on the trip), it populates a card with the trip information.
 Otherwise, it doesn't show on the list.

 ```
   const tripsLi = trips.map((trip, index) => (
     <div key={index} align="center">